nyantropy/Gravitas/ARCHITECTURE.md

 Do not introduce feature-specific groups such as enemy AI, shop logic, or a particular effect unless a broad engine-level category stops being expressive enough.
-Most application logic belongs in `Gameplay`; engine renderer binding and GPU sync systems belong in `RenderPrep`; retained UI sync/input systems belong in `Ui`; global or scene debug tooling belongs in `Tools`.
+Most application logic belongs in `Gameplay`; engine renderer binding and GPU sync systems belong in `RenderPrep`; retained UI state adapters, presenters, coordinators, and composition updates belong in `Ui`; global or scene debug tooling belongs in `Tools`.

 `SceneExecutionProfile` combines three independent policy areas: